Read time: 4 minutes

-Leave the Last Backup taken as the default value in the Restore to the box.
-Alternatively, choose Timeline to open the Backup Timeline dialogue box and manually select a point in time to halt the recovery activity.
+- You can either keep the Last Backup taken as the default option in the “Restore to” field, or you have the option to select “Timeline” to open the Backup Timeline dialogue box and manually choose a specific time point to pause the recovery process.

-Overwrite the existing database (WITH REPLACE)
+- Overwrite the existing database (WITH REPLACE)

-Preserve the replication settings (WITH KEEP_REPLICATION)
+- Preserve the replication settings (WITH KEEP_REPLICATION)

-Restrict access to the restored database (WITH RESTRICTED_USER)
+- Restrict access to the restored database (WITH RESTRICTED_USER)

-RESTORE WITH RECOVERY.
+- RESTORE WITH RECOVERY.

-RESTORE WITH NORECOVERY.
+- RESTORE WITH NORECOVERY.

-RESTORE WITH STANDBY.
+- RESTORE WITH STANDBY.

-Manage other options and click OK to start the restoration.
+- Manage other options and click OK to start the restoration.

 We trust that you have found this guide to be valuable when it comes to recovering a database backup in SQL Server 2012.
 It’s important to note that the methods mentioned above may not be effective if the backup is unavailable, corrupted, compromised, or misplaced.
 In such scenarios, you need a powerful and efficient third-party tool like Kernel SQL Backup Recovery, which can recover data from corrupted SQL backup files; it supports the recovery from all SQL Server versions, maintaining the integrity of data.
 In case you encounter any scenario of corruption of SQL backup, then also you need the help of the SQL Backup Recovery tool